ScienceParkStudyGroup/GoogleEarthEngine/_episodes/02-code-editor.md

 print(landsat8Collection.limit(5))
 {% endhighlight %}

 This will show you just the first five images so you can preview the collection.
-You can see the collection ID, the bands, the features, which are the images in the collection and the properties, which is the metadata.
+You can see the collection ID, the bands, the features, which are the images in the collection and the properties (or metadata).

 *Note: The developers are always adding great new functionalities to the GUI so we don't have to code.
 As a result, sometimes there will be a point-and-click method to do something that can also be accomplished by writing a line or two of code.
 The 'import' function is a great example of this because you can import a collection using either the "Import" button on the metadata or the 'ImageCollection' command written in JavaScript.
 Same thing, two ways.*